How to form presente, passato prossimo, and imperfetto

 - Formed with the present tense of the auxiliary verb avere or essere + the past participle of the main verb.

-- Avere is used for most verbs, essere is used for movement verbs, reflexive verbs, and some others.
+- Avere is used for most verbs; essere is used primarily for movement verbs (and verbs of change of state), reflexive verbs, and some intransitives.

-- Past participle agrees in gender and number when auxiliary essere is used.
+- Past participle agrees in gender and number when the auxiliary essere is used.

 - Example: io ho parlato (I spoke), lei è uscita (she went out)